BeefreeSDK/smart-check-spotlight/docs/sdk_overview.md

 ## Stay tuned
-Other checks will be released and **we are open to define some of them with you**
+Other checks will be released and **we are open to define some of them with you**.